fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 1. Download the data and store it in the freezer folder.
 2. Change the permissions for the data to read-only.
 3. Create and verify the MD5 checksum using command line.
-4. Write a README file (.txt) that contains: who downloaded the data, where they downloaded it from, when the downloaded it, any verison information for the data, the MD5 checksum information.
+4. Write a README file (.txt) that contains: who downloaded the data, where they downloaded it from, when the downloaded it, any version information for the data, the MD5 checksum information.

 To create a checksum,